 Right to restrict processing

-You can contact us at to request to have your added to our suppression list and removed from our Partners if you wish to withdraw consent.
+You can contact us at firstname.lastname@example.org to request to have your data added to our suppression list and removed from our Partners if you wish to restrict the processing.
 You can also call us directly on 01134 266 550 with the same request.

-You can contact us at uk to request to a copy of the information we hold to be provided to you or another controller.
-This is supplied in a Excel (.CSV) format and can be sent by email or by post.
+You can contact us at email@example.com to request a copy of the information we hold to be provided to you or another controller.
+This is supplied in an Excel (.CSV) format and can be sent by email or by post.
 You can also call us directly on 01134 266 550 with the same request.

 Right to object

-You can contact us at to request that we stop processing your personal data where you have given consent for marketing.
-You can also call us directly on 01134 266 550 with the same request.
+You can contact us at firstname.lastname@example.org to request that we stop processing your personal data

-10. WHO YOU CAN COMPLAIN TO IF YOU ARE UNHAPPY ABOUT THE USE OF YOUR PERSONAL DATA
+10. WHOM YOU CAN COMPLAIN TO IF YOU ARE UNHAPPY ABOUT THE USE OF YOUR PERSONAL DATA

 We try to ensure that we deliver the best levels of customer service but if you are not happy you should make contact so that we can investigate your concerns.
 Please contact us using these details: